almostearthling/when-command-docs/manpage.rst

 The History Window
 ==================

-Since logs aren't always easy to deal with, **When** provides an easier interface to verify the task results.
+Since logs aren't always user friendly, **When** provides an easier interface to verify task results.
 Tasks failures are also notified graphically via the attention-sign icon and badge notifications, however more precise information can be found in the *History* box.
-This shows a list of the most recently tasks that where launched by the current applet instance (the list length can be configured), which reports:
+This shows a list of the most recent tasks that have been launched by the running instance (the list length can be configured), which reports:

 * The start time of the task and its duration in seconds